Consider the constitution!

 3.1.
 The Group has the power to collect and receive money and funds and to do all such other reasonable activities as are necessary to achieve the aims and objectives of this Constitution.

 4.1.
 Membership shall consist of all members of the LDWA who opt to join or are allocated by default to London as their Primary local Group.
-No fee shall be levied for membership of the Group, though the Group may charge for optional services for its members.
+No fee shall be levied for membership of the Group, though the Group may charge for optional services for its primary and associate members.

 5.1.
 The management of the Group shall be vested in a Group Management Committee (the Committee) consisting of Officers and Ordinary Committee Members which shall carry out its functions in a reasonable manner having regard to the aims and powers of the Group.

-5.2.
-The Officers of the Group shall be a Chair, a Secretary and a Treasurer.
+5.2 The Officers of the Group shall be a Chair, a Secretary and a Treasurer.
 One person may not hold more than one of these posts at the same time.
-In addition the Committee may include a Walks Secretary, Social Secretary, Web Master and Founders Organiser.

 5.5.
-Nominations for Officersand Ordinary Committee Members, who must be members of the Group, shall be received by the Secretary no later than 2 weeks before the Annual General Meeting.
-A nomination shall include the names of the proposer and seconder and the nominee’s agreement to stand.
-Further nominations for those posts for which nominations have not been received may be taken at the Annual General Meeting. .
+Nominations for Officers and Ordinary Committee Members, who must be primary members of the Group, shall be received by the Secretary no later than 4 weeks before the Annual General Meeting.
+A nomination shall include the names of the proposer and seconder who must also be primary members of the group and the nominee’s agreement to stand.
+Further nominations for those posts for which nominations have not been received may be taken at the Annual General Meeting.

-5.6.
+5.7.
 The Committee shall have the power to co-opt additional members and to fill any vacancies which may arise.
+These may be Primary and/or Associate Members.

-5.7.
-The Committee shall have the power to appoint Sub-Committees and to determine their powers and terms of reference.
+5.8.
+The Committee shall have the power to appoint Sub-Committees and to determine their powers and terms of reference and voting rules.
 The Committee shall receive regular reports from any Sub-Committee established.

 6.1.
 The Committee shall convene an Annual General Meeting of the Group between 1January and 31 March each year.
 The time and venue, together with details of any motions, shall be notified to members through Strider or other appropriate channels at least 21 days before the date of the meeting.

-6.2.
-The Committee may at any time and shall on receiving a request from at least 3 members of the Group giving reasons for the request, and within 6 weeks of the request, call an Extraordinary General Meeting.
+6.3 The Committee may at any time and shall on receiving a request from at least 3 primary members of the Group giving reasons for the request, and within 6 weeks of the request, call an Extraordinary General Meeting.
 The time, venue and business of the meeting shall be notified to members at least 21 days before the date of the meeting using reasonable channels.
+If there is not a quorum for an Extraordinary General Meeting, there shall be no obligation on the Committee to reconvene the meeting.

 6.4.
-The quorum of a General Meeting shall be 10 members.
+The quorum of a General Meeting shall be 12 Primary members.
 The quorum shall include two Officers of the Group.

 • Approve the minutes of the previous Annual General Meeting and any Extraordinary General Meeting that has occurred since the previous Annual General Meeting.